The Atheist Bible, CC-BY Fabian M. Suchanek

 Some moral rules appear so natural that we have a tendency to assume that they are innate.

 Indeed, there may be some behaviors that are innate.
 For example, a general aversion to suicide is probably an innate behavior.
 This, however, does not mean that suicide would be immoral in general.
-There are societies that allow suicide and others that disallow it.
+There are societies that allow suicide and others that disallow it115.
 Love of kin likewise seems to be innate.
 Then again, in some cases the law may require us to go against our kin (e.g., turning in a criminal family member).
 Empathy may be a general innate trait.
 However, we mostly agree that criminals should be punished even if the punishment causes harm to the criminal.
 Punishment may be a universal constant.
-Then again, it is hardly a moral value in itself if we cannot say which behaviors should be punished.
+Then again, it is hardly a moral value in itself if we cannot say which behaviors should be punished or how.

 People are not like animals!